cyberzzhhss/BigDataCodeDrop/ana_code/code_explained.md

 ## Preparation

-The regression.scala has all the scala code, making it easier to run the code instead of copying paste the code one line at a time
+The **ana_code.txt** has all the scala code, making it easier to run the code without copying paste the code one line at a time.
+Remember to replace [NetID] with your own.

 ### Rename the exported data and upload to hdfs
 ```shell